 - 1/4 teaspoon onion powder optional

-- Preheat oven to 350º F. Line baking sheet pans with parchment paper.
+- Prep.
+Preheat oven to 350º F. Line baking sheet pans with parchment paper.

-- Mix together all ingredients in a large bowl until just well-combined.
+- Mix.
+Mix together all ingredients in a large bowl until just well-combined.
 Scoop mixture into tablespoon-sized balls with a scoop or using two spoons.
-Roll together between your hands and place onto baking sheets.
-Bake 20 minutes or until golden brown and cook throughout.

 - Bake.
 Bake 20 minutes or until golden brown and cooked throughout.